In Pure Spirit

 January 15, 2009 by Andrew 35 Comments

-Bidston, just west of Birkenhead and south of Liverpool, is an area of Merseyside with a dark history.
+Bidston, just west of Birkenhead and south of Liverpool, is an area of Merseyside with dark history.

 One of the worse murders of the 19th century can be attributed to the area.
 The discovery of the remains a family of five was found buried in the cellar of a building near Rain Hill.
 Emily Williams and her children; Bertha, Marie, Lilla and Syndey had been cruelly butchered.